Moffat Tunnel: History

+For many years, tunnel wastewater discharge, including coal dust and metal particles, has been a concern for Grand County and the Water Quality and Control Division of the Colorado Department of Public Health and Environment (CDPHE).
+In 2008, the tunnel discharged an average of 30,000 gallons of wastewater into the Fraser River daily.
+The railroad was forced to build a wastewater treatment plant in 2017.
+In late July 2023, for a day-and-a-half, the nearby UP wastewater treatment plant released "400,000 gallons of untreated groundwater and industrial wastewater" into the Fraser River.

 Construction

 The Moffat Tunnel was cut under a shoulder of James Peak.
 A small pilot tunnel was bored parallel with and 75 ft south of the main tunnel to facilitate the work and was 8 ft high and 8 ft wide.
-In 1925 bad rock at the west end of the tunnel delayed construction and costs soared.
-The pilot tunnel was officially "holed through" on February 18, 1927, the blast of dynamite set off by President Calvin Coolidge pressing a key in Washington, D.C., and the program was broadcast by radio from the heart of the mountain.
+In 1925, bad rock at the west end of the tunnel delayed construction, and costs soared.
+The pilot tunnel was officially "holed through" on February 18, 1927; the blast of dynamite was set off by President Calvin Coolidge pressing a key in Washington, D.C., and the program was broadcast by radio from the heart of the mountain.
 Three more bond issues were sold before the tunnel was completed.

 The railroad tunnel was holed through on July 7, 1927, and formally turned over to the lessee on February 26, 1928.
+That date later marked the Tunnel’s Golden Anniversary on February 26, 1978—making February 26, 2028, the date of its Centennial.
 Upon completion of the Dotsero Cutoff five years later, railroad connections through the tunnel shortened the distance between Denver and the Pacific coast by 176 mi.
 The tunnel took 48 months to bore; the average daily progress was 21 ft.
 The first train passed through the tunnel in February 1928.